amartingarcia/k8s_training/README.md

 ```
 $ APISERVER=$(kubectl config view | grep https | cut -f 2- -d ":" | tr -d " ")
 ```

-Confirm that the APISERVER stored the same IP as the Kubernetes master IP by issuing the following 2 commands and comparing their outputs:

 ```
 $ echo $APISERVER